University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 In the above, the `/home` directory itself began with a slash, i.e. `/`.
 On a unix-based system (i.e. MacOS and Linux), the `/` directory is defined to be the root directory of the file system.
-Windows users would be more familiar with seeing `C:\` as the root of the computer, and this is an important difference in the two directory structures.
+Windows users would be more familiar with seeing something similar, the `C:\` directory as the root of the main hard drive, although there are fundamental but largely uninteresting differences between these systems.
-Note also that whilst Windows uses the **backslash** (`\`) to indicate a new directory, a Linux-based system uses the **forward slash** (`/`), or more commonly just referred to simply as "slash", marking another but very important difference between the two.
+Note also that whilst Windows uses the **backslash** (`\`) to separate parts of a directory path, a Linux-based system uses the **forward slash** (`/`), or more commonly just referred to simply as "slash", marking another but very important difference between the two.

 #### cd
 {:.no_toc}

 Now we know all about where we are, the next thing we need to do is go somewhere else.
 The `bash` command for this is `cd` which we use to **c**hange **d**irectory.
-No matter where we are in a file system, we can move up a directory in the hierarchy by using the command
+No matter (almost) where we are in a file system, we can move up a directory in the hierarchy by using the command

 ```
 cd ..
 ```

-The string `..` is the convention for *one directory above*, whilst a single dot represents the current directory.
+The string `..` means *one directory above* (the parent directory), whilst a single dot represents the current directory.

+#### Question
+{:.no_toc}

+From which directory will `cd ..` not move to the parent directory?

 Enter the above command and notice that the location immediately to the left of the \$ has now changed.